-- 9.190: Adding a clarification that a security cannot be used for single dwellings and middle housing due to the insignificant amount of planting that is required, unless approved by the Director.
-The security enables a developer to obtain a Certificate of Occupancy prior to installing landscaping and a deferral to EPSC permits. - 9.190 Completion Guarantees.
+• 9.190: Adding a clarification that a security cannot be used for single dwellings and middle housing due to the insignificant amount of planting that is required, unless approved by the Director.
+The security enables a developer to obtain a Certificate of Occupancy prior to installing landscaping and a deferral to EPSC permits.

+- 9.190 Completion Guarantees.
 Final occupancy of a development that required land use approval may be allowed prior to the complete installation of all required landscaping and irrigation only under the following circumstances: [Ord.
-5886, 1/6/17]

-- (1) A security is provided to the City equal to 110 percent of the cost of the labor and materials (plants, ground covers, and any required irrigation) that have not been installed, as verified in writing by a landscape contractor.
+5886, 1/6/17] - (1) A security is provided to the City equal to 110 percent of the cost of the labor and materials (plants, ground covers, and any required irrigation) that have not been installed, as verified in writing by a landscape contractor.
 Security may consist of a performance bond payable to the City, cash, certified check, time certificate of deposit, or lending agency certification that funds are being held until completion or such other assurances as may be approved by the Director and City Attorney.
 Where a financial assurance is provided for landscaped areas with post-construction stormwater facilities under subsection (4) below, no additional security under this subsection is required for that part of the landscaping.
 A security may not be used for single-dwelling and middle housing development, unless permitted by the Director.

 [Ord.
 5842, 1/1/15] - (2) The required landscaping and irrigation shall be installed within six months of the date the final occupancy permit is issued.
 If an occupancy permit is not required, the landscaping and irrigation shall be installed within six months of the date of the land use approval.
 [Ord.
 5886, 1/6/17] - (3) To verify that the landscaping, and irrigation, if required, has been installed per the approved plan, an inspection shall be made prior to any security being returned.
 [Ord.
 5446, 5/10/00] - (4) Required post-construction stormwater quality facilities incorporated into the required landscaped areas have been completed (or financially assured) consistent with Title 12 of the Albany Municipal Code and applicable post-construction stormwater quality permits.
 [Ord.
 5842, 1/01/15]

-• Table 9.210-1: Adding HDR to Buffering and Screening Matrix Table as it was missed with the East Albany code updates.
-In addition, adding clarification that buffering and screening are not required abutting the HDR district due to the intensity of development allowed in the HDR zoning district.
+Staff Comments for Table 9.210-1: Adding HDR to Buffering and Screening Matrix Table as it was missed with the East Albany code updates.
+Note (3) includes corrections and adding buffer and screening exemptions abutting the HDR district.